This site is privately owned and is not affiliated with any government agency.

 Maintaining Eligibility

-Find out on job search requirements
+Learn about CT job search requirements

-How To Apply For UI Benefits In Connecticut?
+How To Apply For UI Benefits In Connecticut

 The following documents are required to apply for benefits in the state of Connecticut: